In-line/grip/README.md

 Rust has many libraries dedicated to high-performance HTTP(s) requests, implemented (at the lowest level) using non-blocking sockets.
 It is extremely easy to write something in Rust, which is otherwise nearly impossible in C++.

 Thus, I, with the team of dedicated supporters give a birth to a GRIP.
 It supports modern web standards, will eventually support JSON and many other things..

+## API

+To familiarize yourself with the API you need little to no knowledge about it's inner structure.
+You should be familiar with Pawn scripting language in the context of the AMX Mod X and REST API.

+First of all, let's see whats the most important point.
+All the necessary optimizations are done under the hood, developer is exposed only to the high-level view of the things.

+You start a request with the corresponding arguments and just after that, function returns immediately.
+There is no blocking and no way to achieve it by design.

+Next I think it is important to describe idiomatic callback implementation.
+User is forced to provide completion handler, which is guaranteed to be called in the case of success, timeout, cancelation, etc..
+Requests completion order is unspecified.
+On completion, response status should be checked.
+No function silently failes. it is strict API which forces users to consider all cases.
+All network requests are done simultaneously in the implementation specified order.

+JSON API tries to mimic corresponding `json.inc` file from AMX Mod X. Some things were removed/changed, because in my opinion they are bad design choices.
+Such dangerous components should rarely cause compilation errors in the plugin, but in the majority of the cases gRIP JSON API is drop-in replacemant of AMX Mod X `json.inc` .